-The experienced Tampa drug defense attorneys at The Law Offices of Daniel J. Fernandez, P.A. aggressively represent clients who have been arrested for drug possession, drug dealing, trafficking, and manufacturing in the Tampa Bay Area, including Hillsborough County, Pinellas County, Polk County, Manatee, Sarasota Count, Pasco County, Hernando County, and throughout the State of Florida.
+The experienced Tampa drug defense attorneys at The Law Office of Daniel J. Fernandez, P.A. aggressively represent clients who have been arrested for drug possession, drug dealing, trafficking, and manufacturing in the Tampa Bay Area, including Hillsborough County, Pinellas County, Polk County, Manatee, Sarasota Count, Pasco County, Hernando County, and throughout the State of Florida.

 Defending a drug charge can be complex.
 Often, law enforcement officers improperly stop individuals and obtain evidence illegally (drugs, paraphernalia, cellphones, statements, recordings, etc.).
 Law enforcement officers often use confidential informants and undercover officers to gather information and make arrests.
 They also use confidential informants and these confidential informants are usually recently arrested individuals who are trying to get out of trouble.
 In many cases, the confidential informants are not reliable and the information they provide is insufficient to support a warrant or an arrest.